Hey pal, lemme give ya a coupla tips.

 - Mark Damon reminds me of the lead singer of Paul Revere and the Raiders.
 This acting choice…not so good, but the hair looks great.

-- Imagine, if you will, Roddy McDowell playing a role written for Steve McQueen.
+- As for Andrew Prine; imagine, if you will, Roddy McDowell playing a role written for Steve McQueen.
 McFoolishness!
-That would be Andrew Prine’s performance in this flick.

 No, the film’s not good, but just keep telling yourself; “Everything’s gonna be alright.”